chiseanchang0727/Projects/Data_Analysis_project.md

 - p-value = 1.867e-188 < 0.05, the null hypothesis is rejected
-    - system_A_strengthen is significant associated with reaching retained status
+- That is, system_A_strengthen is significant associated with reaching retained status